hostinger/fireactions/docs/configuration.md

 # Template for the GitHub runner name.
 The following variables are supported:
 # - {{ .ID }}: The ID of the runner.
   runner_name_template: fireactions-2vcpu-2gb-{{ .ID }}
 # Additional labels to apply to the GitHub runner.
-Default labels are:
-# - fireactions
-# - <job_label.name>
-# - self-hosted
+The default labels include only the job_label name.
   runner_labels:
   - ubuntu-22.04
 # The GitHub runner image to use.
 This should be a Docker image that contains the GitHub runner and the Fireactions agent.